Jtin25/Local-Climate-Zone/README.md

 </div>

 # Introduction
 The Local Climate Zone (LCZ) classification system offers the standardization of urban heat island studies and addresses the shortcomings of the urban-rural division (Stewart & Oke 2012).
-Given the increasing attention in LCZ, this project aims to present an efficient and adaptable GIS-based LCZ mapping framework within the Uunited States.
+Given the increasing interest in the applications of LCZ, this project aims to present an efficient and adaptable GIS-based LCZ mapping framework within the United States.
 A modified standard rule-based approach was used to map 100-meter resolution LCZs in Denton County, Texas.
-All mapping procedure was performed in ArcGIS.
+All mapping procedure was performed in ArcGIS Pro 3.3.

-The notebook comprises four parts.
-Part I illustrates the LCZ mapping procedure and Part II shows how to perform a confusion matrix to evaluate the accuracy.
-Part III & IV are optional steps to evaluate the thermal and building properties.
-A user-defined rule-based approach was adopted in the mapping process.
-Therefore, rules used in the decision tree may not be transferable and may require user adjustment depending on the study area.

-Product I uses the orginial classification scheme while Product II adds a new class by combining open lowrise with low plants to represent open lowrise area with minimal tree cover.
+Product I (gisLCZ_v1.tif) uses the orginial classification scheme while Product II (gisLCZ_v2.tif) adds a new class by combining open lowrise with low plants to represent open lowrise area with minimal tree cover.
 Both products use the following coding:

 | Band Value | LCZ | Label |
 |----------|----------|----------|